-How can I choose and configure a sending domain?
+How to choose and configure a sending domain?
+MAX

 A sending domain is used to set up your server, however, it’s not the same as your “from field”.
 It will be used to host your user panel and your sending infrastructure.
 It will appear in the message headers of every message you send through GetResponse MAX.
 This means that it might show up in different places, depending on the email clients your recipients might use.

 Please keep in mind that in some cases it will also show alongside your from field as an additional field.